BarukhOr/super_api/README.md

 # super_api
-Light application app built with react and redux that will handle authentication and resource requests
+a simple API engine that will handle authentication and resource requests